-The selected historical financial and other data below reflects the operations of Triangle Mezzanine Fund LLLP.
-The selected financial data at and for the fiscal years ended December 31, 2003, 2004 and 2005 and at and for the nine months ended September 30, 2006, have been derived from our financial statements that have been audited by Ernst & Young LLP, an independent registered public accounting firm.
-The selected financial data at and for the nine month period ended September 30, 2005 have been derived from unaudited financial data, but in the opinion of management, reflect all adjustments (consisting only of normal recurring adjustments) that are necessary to present fairly the results for such interim periods.
-Interim results at and for the nine months ended September 30, 2006 are not necessarily indicative of the results that may be expected for the year ending December 31, 2006.
+The selected historical financial and other data below reflects the operations of the Existing Fund.
+The selected financial data at and for the fiscal years ended December 31, 2003, 2004, 2005 and 2006 have been derived from our financial statements that have been audited by Ernst & Young LLP, an independent registered public accounting firm.
 You should read this selected financial and other data in conjunction with our "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the financial statements and notes thereto.